Please click on the link below to read the latest advice from the Department of Education about cyber-bullying.

 The NCA’s CEOP Command is here to help children and young people.
 They are here to help if you are a young person and you or your friend (up to age 18) has been forced or tricked into taking part in activity which makes you uncomfortable with anyone online, or in the real world.
 They also have advice and links to support for other online problems young people might face, such as cyberbullying and hacking.
 Visit their Safety Centre for advice and to report directly to CEOP, by clicking on the Click CEOP button.

 At Mersey Park we take Cyberbullying and eSafety very seriously.
 We constantly feed information to the pupils about how to keep themselves safe on the Internet and when using technology.
-Recently we have sent out a flyer to ask for parents help.
-If you would like to read the flyer please click on it here to download:
+We regularly send out advice for parents through ParentApp but if you would like to read our Cyberbullying flyer for parents please click on it here to download:

 Cyberbullying parent flyer